gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 ### 1. Get Leadership Buy-In

-One of the first steps in self-selection is getting a buy-in from your leadership team.
+One of the first steps in a self-selection is getting a buy-in from your leadership team.
 Wheather you start from [feature teams or component teams](http://www.innolution.com/blog/distinguishing-between-feature-component-teams), a self-selection event has a potential of impacting the existing reporting structure in your organization.
 Have an open conversation with each of the leaders to clarify the process, understand their conserns and answer questions.